 Driven: A Conversation with Tom Johnson

-Join us to hear from journalist and LBJ administration alum Tom Johnson, in conversation with Mark K. Updegrove in celebration of Tom’s new book Driven: A Life in Public Service and Journalism from LBJ to CNN.
+Guests joined us to hear from journalist and LBJ administration alum Tom Johnson in conversation with Mark K. Updegrove, celebrating Tom’s new book Driven: A Life in Public Service and Journalism from LBJ to CNN.
+Following the program, attendees enjoyed a reception and book signing.

 About the speaker